-You will need, and love, this rent receipt template if you are a landlord or collecting rent on behalf of a landlord from tenants.
+This rent receipt template is perfect if you are a landlord or someone collecting rent on behalf of a landlord from tenants.

 All the information required is already on this form.

 All you have to do is fill in your personalized details.

 What’s more, the free Excel download is open to any changes you want to make so you can adapt the rent receipt template to your own requirements.

 How does a rent receipt template fit in with the bookkeeping of a business or landlord?